algosup/2023-2024-project-5-flutter-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 Preconditions:

-- The candidate has downloaded and installed the Adopte Un Candidat application.
+- The candidate has downloaded and installed the "Adopte Un Candidat" application.
 - The candidate has registered an account on the platform.

 Main Success Scenario:

-1. The candidate logs into the Adopte Un Candidat application.
+1. The candidate logs into the "Adopte Un Candidat" application.
 2. They navigate to the "Create Profile" section.
 3. The candidate fills out personal details while the application ensures anonymity (e.g., username instead of real name).
 4. They select key soft skills from a predefined list.